Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-along the closed paths $\gamma_{1,2,3}$ that follow the boundary component in the + direction.
-The abelian holonomies $\cX_{1,2,3}$ are each equal to a square-root of an exponentiated complex Fenchel-Nielsen length parameter.
+along the closed paths $\gamma_{1,2,3}$.
+The $GL(1)$ holonomies $\cX_{1,2,3}$ are each equal to a square-root of an exponentiated complex Fenchel-Nielsen length parameter.
 Thus we have found that these length parameters occur as an example of spectral parameters.

-Since we fixed a trivialization at the boundary marked points, the $\cW$-framed representation $\rho$ not only depends on the abelian holonomies $\cX_{1,2,3}$, but also on the abelian holonomies $\cX_{12,23,31}$ along open paths that begin and end on different boundary components.
-If we divide out by constant gauge transformations at the marked points, we find a representation that is unique (up to gauge equivalence) once we fix the eigenvalues~$\cX_{1,2,3}$.
+If we fix a trivialization of the equivariant $GL(1)$-representation at the marked points, the resulting $SL(2)$-representation $\rho$ not only depends on the abelian holonomies $\cX_{1,2,3}$, but also on the parallel transports $\cX_{12,23,31}$ along open paths that begin and end on different boundary components.
+If we divide out by diagonal gauge transformations at the marked points the dependence on the parallel transport coefficients drops out.